 Amidst coronavirus it’s also a reality that some parts are easier to get than others, and you may have to wait a while for anything on back order.

-If you’re building to a budget, you’re not looking at top-tier CPUs, but you can get a decent quantity of power for not that much money these days.
-The 6-core AMD Ryzen 5 2600 is a good choice for budget buyers, and it’s pretty easily available for around $200 or so.
-The newer Ryzen 3100 and 3300X CPUs are also a nice choice.
+If you’re building your gaming PC to a budget, you’re not looking at top-tier CPUs, but you can get a decent quantity of power for not that much money these days.
+The 6-core AMD Ryzen 5 3600 is a good choice for budget buyers, and it’s pretty easily available for just under $300 if you’re willing to shop around.